 Claiming Your Account

-Get started by claiming your brand's Locally.com account, simply head here.
+Get started by claiming your brand's Locally.com account here.

 Start typing in your company's name in the Company Name field, select it in the drop-down, and proceed through the signup process.
 In certain cases, you will automatically receive access to the account.
 In others, Locally may manually review your account claim request to ensure you do indeed work with the brand you are claiming.
 You will receive an email confirming your email address and locally.com account.

 Logging Into Your Account

 To log in, head to https://www.locally.com/station/login and sign in.

 When you're logged in, click the blue fly-out tab on the left hand side of the screen.
 This is where to go to access your store profile information.
 When you stay logged in, you'll see this tab on every page of locally.com, so you're always just one click away from accessing your account.

 You can provide as many users access to your locally.com account as you'd like.